cmoellerffo/whatswapp/README.md

 # WhatsWapp

-A simple Flutter-based Wrapper around WhatsApp Web to make it possible to use WhatsApp as a dedicated App on your smartphone, without using your browser or bookmarks.
+A simple Flutter-based Wrapper around WhatsApp Web to make it possible to use WhatsApp as a dedicated App on your TABLET, without using your browser or bookmarks.

 ## Why?
 Because especially on iOS, the WhatsApp Web page will get automatically detected as mobile even